Mitsubishi Lancer WRC: WRC04

 In 2004, Mitsubishi returned to the WRC with the Lancer WRC04, featuring over 6000 changes compared to the Step2 used in 2002 and 2003.
-The car continued with the 4G63 engine, mounted to a 5-speed semi-automatic transmission (at the start of the season, Mitsubishi used a completely passive transmission before switching to active differentials) and a new all-wheel-drive system co-developed by Ricardo Consulting Engineers and Mitsubishi Motors Motorsports (MMSP).
+The car continued with the 4G63 engine, mounted to a 5-speed semi-automatic transmission, and a new all-wheel-drive system co-developed by Ricardo Consulting Engineers and Mitsubishi Motors Motorsports (MMSP).
+The front brakes were upgraded to 8-piston calipers clamping 370 mm discs.
+At the start of the season, Mitsubishi used a completely passive transmission before switching to active differentials.
 The bodywork was subjected to extensive aerodynamic testing at the Lola Cars wind tunnel (this resulted in the completely new front air dam, the new wheel arches, and the interesting, shopping trolley handle-like rear spoiler).
-The front brakes were upgraded to 8-piston calipers clamping 370 mm discs.
 The car suffered from frustrating mechanical and electrical glitches (in New Zealand, both cars retired on the start line of the first stage due to electrical issues).
-Mitsubishi did not complete a full 2004 season, since they continued to develop and test the car outside the WRC, but with little result in 2004; however, the car had some good moments and seemed to be promising after more development.
+Mitsubishi did not complete a full 2004 season, opting out of championship events in Japan, Great Britain, Italy, France, and Australia in order to concentrate on developing the Lancer WRC.

 The lead Lancer WRC04 in the 2004 World Rally Championship was driven by ex-Peugeot driver Gilles Panizzi, with his brother Hervé as co-driver.
 The other pairings were Gianluigi Galli with Guido D'Amore, Daniel Solá with Xavier Amigo, and Kristian Sohlberg with Kaj Lindstrom.